sahilalam0/google-auth-aws-connect/readme.md

 ### Using the Credentials

 Use the generated credentials (Access Key ID and Secret Access Key) to authenticate your softphone application to your Amazon Connect instance.
-Refer to the AWS documentation for specific instructions on how to configure your softphone with the credentials.
+You can also refer to this example : https://github.com/jagadeeshaby/login-flows/blob/main/public/auth-signin-iframed.html

 ### Important Notes